-One of the components used in making placement and certain financial aid decisions is the results from either the SAT or ACT college entrance examinations.
-The College's Admissions Office administers the Residual ACT examination to qualified students by appointment.
+One of the components used in making placement and certain financial aid decisions is the results from either the SAT or ACT college entrance examination.
+Students should submit standardized test results to the Admissions Office well in advance of the first term of their attendance.
+For those who have not taken the test, the College's Admissions Office administers the Residual ACT examination to qualified students by appointment.
 The fee for this campus administration is \$15 and must be paid in advance.
 Students are encouraged to take the SAT or ACT again if necessary to raise their scores to an acceptable level.